weliem/blessed-android/README.md

 It is also possible to remove a bond by calling `removeBond`.
 Note that this method uses a hidden Android API and may stop working in the future.
 When calling the `removeBond` method, the peripheral will also disappear from the settings menu on the phone.

 Lastly, it is also possible to automatically issue a PIN code when pairing.
-Use the method `setPinForPeripheral` to register a 6 digit PIN code.
+Use the method `setPinCodeForPeripheral` to register a 6 digit PIN code.
 Once bonding starts, BLESSED will automatically issue the PIN code and the UI dialog to enter the PIN code will not appear anymore.

 ## Example application